nikunjagarwal17/CSOC-IITBHU/CSOC-Week2/Cryptohack/RSA/Starter.md

 ![image](https://github.com/nikunjagarwal17/CSOC-IITBHU/assets/144536875/f9084672-84a8-45c5-8025-43e7d7cee517)

-So using the Euler's theorem we can use this script to calculate the same
+Based on this we can use the following script to calculate the **Euler totient**

 ```python
 # Primes